HCMID/ms-hackathon-2019/docs/references.md

 -   The text of the *Aratea*:  `urn:cts:latinLit:phi0881.phi003.bern88:`
 -   The text of scholia:  `urn:cts:hcmidlatin:scholia.aratea.bern88:`

+## Punctuation characters

+We will allow periods, commas, high stops (raised dots), and question marks

+-  .
+-  ,
+- ·
+- ?

 ## A lexicon

 [A nice electronic Lewis-Short lexicon](http://folio2.furman.edu/lewis-short/index.html), one of the main scholarly lexica of Latin (from Furman University).